chrisjbreisch/Trs80.Level1Basic/README.md

 - I'm probobaly not as strict on expressions as Level I BASIC was.
 I allow full expressions anywhere.
 Thus, `10 A=100: GOSUB A` is probably legal (I havn't tested it), but I suspect that would not be legal in the original.
+- The random number generator is much more random than the original.
+This is something I may correct in time.
 - Slightly more detailed error messages.

 ## What doesn't it do?